iainctduncan/papers/source/conclusion.rst

 component of a sound and a note from an instrument is blurred.
 For example, if one wants to apply spectral composition techniques such as controlling many partials of many sounds independently, this is straightforward by combining Scheme for Max with the csound~ object, and far simpler than would be the case with plain Max.
-Scheme programs can create programmtic loops that send Csound score messages representing activations of sine waves.
-Having previously experimented with this using Max, Csound, and the combination of the two, I have found the addition of S4M to be a tremendous improvment.
+Scheme programs can create programmatic loops that send Csound score messages representing activations of sine waves.
+Having previously experimented with this using Max, Csound, and the combination of the two, I have found the addition of S4M to be a tremendous improvement.

 Overall, I feel that the achievement of this goal is one of Scheme for Max's strongest points, and that S4M has the potential to be a significant contribution to the computer music tool landscape